 When you write a sympathy message, make sure you don't step on anyone's toes.
 A Christian or Jewish family will appreciate knowing that you're praying for them.
 If you don't already know about the family's faith or values, keep the message strictly focused on missing the deceased and your sympathy.

-Here are some brief but heartfelt comments you can add to a worded greeting card or write on blank stationery:
+Here are some brief but heartfelt comments that you can add to a greeting card's printed message or write on blank stationery.

 - I just heard of your uncle's passing, and I am deeply saddened by your loss.
 Please know that I am here for you if you'd like to talk.